makerdao/community/governance/votes/Executive vote - May 21, 2021.md

 ### Adding UNIV2DAIUSDT-A to Liquidations 2.0

-Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmUqRPjD?network=mainnet#poll-detail), UNIV2DAIUSDT-A vault type will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes.
+Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmUqRPjD?network=mainnet#poll-detail), the UNIV2DAIUSDT-A vault type will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes.
+Further details and rationale may be found in the proposal posted [here](https://forum.makerdao.com/t/uni-lps-liquidations-2-0-parameters/8073).

 **Auction Price**
 * [Auction Price Function (`calc`)](https://community-development.makerdao.com/en/learn/governance/param-auction-price-function): Stairstep Exponential